RealityStop/Bolt.Addons.Community/README.md

 # For Developers:

 ## How to build
-To build the addons for Bolt version <targetversion>.
-Add the following dlls from your Unity Project with <targetversion> of Bolt installed:
+To build the addons for Bolt version {targetversion}.
+Add the following dlls from your Unity Project with {targetversion} of Bolt installed:

-\Dependencies\BoltBinaries\<targetversion>
+\Dependencies\BoltBinaries\\{targetversion}
  - Bolt.*.dll
  - Ludiq.*.dll
 (from (*Assets\Ludiq\Assemblies*) )